Bcopeland64/Coursera-Labs/README.md

 # Coursera-Labs

-Custom Selection of Labs from the Applied Data Science Specialization (Univ. of Michigan)
+Custom selection of labs from Coursera